Rock Art Around Las Vegas

 Lake Mead National Recreation Area

-There are some amazing petroglyph sites at Lake Mead.
+There are some truly amazing petroglyph sites at Lake Mead.
 Two such sites are Grapevine Canyon (near Laughlin) and Keyhole Canyon south of Boulder City.
 The hike to Grapevine Canyon is about 0.3 miles.

 The underlying rock here is red and white sandstone.

-Guide Service Glossary Copyright, Conditions, Disclaimer Jim Boone's Home Page
+Guide Service Glossary Copyright, Conditions, Disclaimer Home

 Google Ads